Mission La Purísima Concepción, Lompoc

 Presidio of San Diego

-Stretching from San Diego de Alcalá in the south to San Francisco de Solano, California in the north, there are 21 Spanish missions that were established between 1769 and 1833.
+From San Diego de Alcalá in the south to San Francisco de Solano, California, in the north, 21 Spanish missions were established between 1769 and 1833.
 The founding of these missions began seven years before the American Declaration of Independence was signed in 1776 and ended 25 years before gold was discovered at Sutter’s Mill in 1848.

 Though Spain had maintained several missions and presidios in New Spain since 1519, the Crown didn’t lay claim to the northern coastal areas of California until 1542.
 Excluding Santa Fe, New Mexico, the settlement of northern New Spain was slow for the next 155 years.
-Settlements in Baja California, Mexico, were established in 1697.
-Still, it was not until the threat of incursion by Russian fur traders and potentially settlers, coming down from Alaska in 1765, that Spain felt the development of more northern installations was necessary.
+Settlements in Baja, California, Mexico, were established in 1697.
+Still, it was not until the threat of incursion by Russian fur traders and potential settlers coming down from Alaska in 1765 that Spain felt the development of more northern installations was necessary.

 This area was called Alta California by the Spanish, who soon decided to settle the region with Franciscan Friars, accompanied by Spanish soldiers.
-In the next several decades, the Crown would send forth several expeditions to explore the region.
+The Crown would send several expeditions to explore the region in the next several decades.

 In May 1768, Spanish Inspector General José de Gálvez planned four expeditions to settle Alta California, two by sea and two by land, which Gaspar de Portolá volunteered to command.
-Portola and his men arrived at the site of present-day San Diego on June 29, 1769, where they established the Presidio of San Diego.
-Eager to press on, Portolá and his group headed north on July 14, making their way to Los Angeles, Santa Monica, Santa Barbara, and San Simeon before reaching San Francisco Bay in October.
+Portola and his men arrived at present-day San Diego on June 29, 1769, where they established the Presidio of San Diego.
+Eager to press on, Portolá and his group headed north on July 14, going to Los Angeles, Santa Monica, Santa Barbara, and San Simeon before reaching San Francisco Bay in October.
 The group returned to San Diego in 1770, and De Portolá became the first governor of Las Californias.

 In the meantime, Franciscan Father Junípero Serra had founded San Diego de Alcalá Mission, the first mission in California.
 Soon, Father Serra, Governor de Portolá, and a small group of men moved north, reaching Monterey in 1770, where Serra founded the second Alta California mission, San Carlos Borromeo.
 Serra went on to establish eight more missions before his death in 1784.